-The Florida Clerks of Court Operations Corporation ("CCOC") approved the budget for the Clerk's court-related activities for the twelve months ended September 30, 2018.
+The Florida Clerks of Court Operations Corporation ("CCOC") approved the budget for the Clerk's court-related activities for the twelve months ended September 30, 2019.
 The Clerk is not required to submit its non-court-related activities budget for approval.
 These budgets collectively comprise the Clerk's General Fund budget.
 The Clerk is not required to submit its special revenue funds budgets for approval.
-The Clerk's General Fund increased its non-court-related budget in the amount of \$55,432 through a budget amendment.
+The Clerk's General Fund non-court-related budget and its Public Records Modernization Trust Fund budget were both increased in the amount of \$454,053 and \$212,000, respectively, through a budget amendment.